-The TRRP will complete an Environmental Assessment/Initial Study (EA/IS) to meet the requirements of the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
-The NEPA effort will be led by Reclamation and the BLM Redding Field Office.
+The TRRP will complete an Environmental Assessment/Initial Study to meet the requirements of the National Environmental Policy Act and the California Environmental Quality Act.
+The NEPA effort will be led by Reclamation and the Bureau of Land Management Redding Field Office.
 The CEQA effort will be led by the North Coast Regional Water Quality Control Board.
-The EA/IS will evaluate and disclose the potential environmental effects of implementing each project.
+The environmental study will evaluate and disclose the potential environmental effects of implementing each project.
 Reasonable alternatives that could satisfy the intent of the proposal will be analyzed if they are determined to be feasible.
-At minimum, the EA/IS will analyze the effects of the Proposed Actions and a No Action Alternative.
+At minimum, the environmental study will analyze the effects of the Proposed Actions and a No Action Alternative.

 To access information regarding the proposed Upper Conner Creek Channel Rehabilitation (Junction City) please click the button below: